 Are the employee’s doctors and hospitals

 in the plan?
-Call plan or see its website
+Call plan or visit its website

 What is the monthly premium cost?
 Benefit Decision Guide

 See the Benefit Decision Guide for health plan options.
-These are distributed immediately before annual enrollment and are on the GIC’s website.
+These are distributed immediately before annual enrollment.

 OTHER GIC BENEFITS